What is fostering?

 All foster parents need to be registered with a relevant body to be eligible to foster - this can be with an independent foster agency, like Family Fostering Partners or with a local authority.
 Choosing to work with an independent fostering agency means you benefit from ongoing support as well as regular training and supervision.

 At Family Fostering Partners, all of our foster parents have a real opportunity to make a positive difference to the lives of children in care.
-We provide our carers with all the support they need to build a brighter future for young people across Wales.
+We provide our carers with all the support they need to build a brighter future for young people across England and Wales.

 If you feel that you are ready to open your home and heart to a child in need of care, fostering could be a fantastic career choice for you.